pichillilorenzo/JavaScriptEnhancements/README.md

 If the plugin gives to you message errors like `Error during installation: "node.js" seems not installed on your system...` but instead you have installed node.js and npm (for example using [nvm](https://github.com/creationix/nvm)), then you could try to set your custom path in the [Global settings](https://github.com/pichillilorenzo/JavaScriptEnhancements/wiki/Global-settings) of the plugin and then restart Sublime Text.

-If this not works too, then you could try to add the custom path that contains binaries of node.js and npm in the **`PATH`** key-value on the same JavaScript Enhancements settings file.
+If this doesn't work too, then you could try to add the custom path that contains binaries of node.js and npm in the **`PATH`** key-value on the same JavaScript Enhancements settings file.
 This variable will be **appended** to the **$PATH** environment variable, so you could use the same syntax in it.
-After that you need to restart Sublime Text.
+After this you need to restart Sublime Text.
 Example of a global setting for `Linux` that uses `nvm`:

 ```
 {